CountCluster: Training-Free Object Quantity Guidance with Cross-Attention Map Clustering for Text-to-Image Generation: Implementation Details

 Here, $y_i$ denotes the target object count specified in the $i$-th prompt, and $\hat{y}_i$ is the number of corresponding object instances in the $i$-th generated image as predicted by CountGD. $n$ represents the total number of generated images.
 In our experiments, we evaluated each method on a total of 1,710 images, generated by applying 10 random seeds (0$\sim$9) to all 171 combinations of counts and objects.

-Additionally, we adopted the TIFA framework \cite{Hu_2023_ICCV}, which utilizes GPT-4o mini \cite{openai2024gpt4ocard} as the VQA model, to jointly evaluate the Counting score and Appearing score.
+\paragraph{VQA-Based Evaluation.} For VQA-based evaluation, we utilize the TIFA framework \cite{Hu_2023_ICCV}, which utilizes GPT-4o mini \cite{openai2024gpt4ocard} as the VQA model, to jointly evaluate the Counting score and Appearing score.
 The TIFA score is computed as the proportion of VQA queries for which GPT-4o mini provides the correct answer based on the generated image:

 Here, $A_i$ denotes the ground-truth answer for the $i$-th question, $\hat{A}_i$ represents the answer generated by GPT-4o mini, and $n$ is the total number of question-answer pairs.